ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 These properties can include, but aren't limited to, `index`, `odd`, and a special property named `$implicit`.

-Angular Classicsets `let-hero` to the value of the context's `$implicit` property, which `NgFor` has initialized with the hero for the current iteration.
+Angular Classic sets `let-hero` to the value of the context's `$implicit` property, which `NgFor` has initialized with the hero for the current iteration.

 For more information, see the [NgFor API](api/common/NgFor "API: NgFor") and [NgForOf API](api/common/NgForOf) documentation.